OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/new_2.md

 ## Modified commands

-In 2.x, there are minor changes to the commands from 1.x, like some of them now having options like `--skip-compile`, but there are also more signiffcant changes.
+In 2.x, there are minor changes to the commands from 1.x, like some of them now having options like `--skip-compile`, but there are also more significant changes.

 *`bump`* is now only relevant for published EVM packages, and is no longer applicable to projects that are not intended for reusability.